-For the entity resolution task, we employed the MusicBrainz database \cite{DBLP:conf/adbis/SaeediPR17}, which contains continuously updated song data from five sources.
-The data set includes duplicates for 50\% of the original records.
-The original version, "Music Brainz 20K", contains 10,000 ground truth clusters.
-We observed (see Figure \ref{fig:er:runtime}) that DC algorithms are sensitive to number of clusters K in terms of time complexity.
-Considering this behavior, we synthesize the Music Brainz 20K \cite{DBLP:conf/adbis/SaeediPR17} to Music Brainz 2K, to provide more manageable run times.
-To ensure the data set is balanced, we first discarded all instances associated with a single cluster, sorted them by cluster id in increasing order, and chose the top 2002 instances with 684 clusters.
-The properties of the data set evaluated for entity resolution are given in Table \ref{tab:erdata:1}.
+Considering the scalability issue of DC methods, we reduce the Music Brainz 20K \cite{DBLP:conf/adbis/SaeediPR17} to Music Brainz 2K to provide more manageable run times for entity resolution tasks.
+To ensure the dataset is balanced, we discarded all instances associated with a single cluster, sorting them by cluster-ID in increasing order, and chose the top 2002 instances with 684 clusters.
+The properties of the datasets evaluated for entity resolution are given in Table \ref{tab:dataset_description}.

-We only used schema$+$instance-level data to cluster all records that describe the same real work entity.
-Schema-level information is not considered because each record in the Music Brainz 2K data set contains the same attributes with different descriptions.
+We use schema$+$instance-level data to cluster all records that describe the same real work entity.
+Schema-level information is not considered because each record in the Music Brainz 2K dataset contains the same attributes with different descriptions.